Azerbaijan Travel Advisory

 O D K E N H U T C

-Reissued after periodic review with general security updates.
+Reissued after periodic review with minor edits.

-Exercise increased caution in Azerbaijan due to terrorism concerns and areas of armed conflict.
+Exercise increased caution in Azerbaijan due to terrorism.
 Some areas have increased risk.
 Read the entire Travel Advisory.

 Do not travel to:

-• The border region with Armenia.
+• The border region with Armenia due to potential for armed conflict.

 Read the country information page for additional information on travel to Azerbaijan.